ansgomez/mirocard-contiki-ng/examples/platform-specific/cc26xx/transient-ble/README.md

 - 14 bit of temperature value in 100ths of centigrades, offset at -40.0 and ranging up to +120.0 centigrades.

+This results in the following *sensor value* data format (see [data.h:data_encode_value()](data.h))
+- Byte `0-3`: The unix timestamp of the time the value was sensed
+- Byte `4`: Lower 8 Bits of humidity data
+- Byte `5`: Higher 2 Bits of humidity data (LSB) and lower 6 Bits of temperature data (MSB)
+- Byte `6`: Higher 8 Bits of temperature data

+### Aggregate data unit format

+A second data type encodes aggregated data, i.e. averaged and Haar wavelet compressed coefficients.
+Multi-byte data types are stored little endian byte order.
+For the coefficient generation the raw sensor values (temperature in 100th centigrades, humidity in 10th of percents) are averaged without offset conversion and 256 of the average values compressed using Haar wavelet transform.
+Both, temperature (18bit signed) and humidity (14bit signed) coefficients contain additional addition 8 Bits for the index, which is added as MSB to the actual coefficient data.

+*The aggregate indexed coefficient value* (see [data.h:data_encode_aggregate()](data.h))

+- Byte `0-3`: The 32bit unix timestamp is used for: index of the aggregate (8 MSB of timestamp), the humidity data (22 bit) and most significant two temperature value bits (2 LSB of timestamp)
+- Byte `4-6`: 24 LSB Bits of temperature data (little endian)

 ### BLE packet data